 Many laboratories do not appear to be taking steps to avoid serious harm to patient, according to a safety communication issued by the FDA on Tuesday, which indicates that biotin supplements may seriously interfere with lab test results, potentially leading to patient deaths.

-Biotin, or vitamin B7, is a water soluble vitamin commonly used in multivitamins and dietary supplements sold promoting benefits for the nails, hair, and skin.
+Biotin, also known as vitamin B7, is a water soluble vitamin commonly used in multivitamins and dietary supplements sold promoting benefits for the nails, hair, and skin.
 However, many labs also use biotin technology to conduct certain tests, which is why it can interfere with test results.

 Biotin bonds with specific proteins, helping to detect certain health conditions.
 It is commonly used to test for biomarkers for cardiac health and used in hormone tests.
 However, the FDA issued a biotin warning in November 2017, indicating that patients who take biotin and have lab tests conducted can receive false positive or false negative results.
 In some cases, those results can be deadly.

 For example, biotin can interfere with lab tests detecting troponin levels.
 Troponin is a biomarker used to diagnose increased risk of heart attack.
 However, when biotin affects the test it can lead to a misdiagnosis.
 In one case, a patient was misdiagnosed because of a skewed lab test and died as a result of complications linked to heart problems.

 The new warning indicates some labs have heeded the FDA warning and begun implementing procedures to mitigate the interference of biotin on lab tests.
 However, too many have failed to address the problem, according to the agency.